-- Highly loyal in all aspects of the light study to change - Oriven by ata then it kind apportant decisions him as long as others have seen proved benefits - · eats other employees like family - Very active on social platforms (e.g. Linkedin), sharing information and seeking advice - Reads or subscribes to industry publications to better understand new trends - · Has a strong local network of industry peers - Eager to learn from larger fleets - Likely to solely source motor oil from one supplier
+- Highly loyal in all aspects of a change - Or in the rechnology and willing to try new him as long as others have seen proved benefits. - · eats other employees like family - Very active on social platforms (e.g. Linkedin), sharing information and seeking advice - Reads or subscribes to industry publications to better understand new trends - · Has a strong local network of industry peers - Eager to learn from larger fleets - · Likely to solely source motor oil from one supplier